-- This new section provides the process for a medical provider served with notice of suspension to request a hearing with the Administrative Director of the Division of Workers' Compensation. - Within 10 calendar days after the date of service of the notice of suspension, the provider may request a hearing to contest the allegation that Labor Code section 139.21(a)(1) is applicable.
-The provider must state the legal and factual reason for the request for hearing. - The failure of the provider to request a hearing constitutes a waiver of their right to a hearing and deemed an admission that the grounds for suspension set forth in the notice are true.
+- This new section provides the process for a medical provider served with notice of suspension to request a hearing with the Administrative Director of the Division of Workers' Compensation. - Within 10 calendar days after the date of mailing of the notice of suspension, the provider may request a hearing to contest the allegation that Labor Code section 139.21(a)(1) is applicable.
+The provider must state the legal and factual reason for the request for hearing. - The failure of the provider to request a hearing constitutes a waiver of their right to a hearing.
 If a request is not filed, the Administrative Director shall issue an Order of Suspension 30 days after the notice of suspension was issued together with the written notice required by section 9788.4.
 Any appeal from the Order shall be made to the Superior Court of California. - The request for hearing must be in writing and state the provider's mailing address.
-One original request and one copy must be served on the Administrative Director, and one copy must be served on the DWC Legal Unit.
+One original request and one copy must be filed with the Administrative Director, and one copy must be served on the DWC Legal Unit.
 The original and all copies shall have a proof of service attached.